bitfairnetwork/crowdsale/README.md

 The token sale is open for everybody.
 In the sale, we will provide 75% of all 50'000'000 Bitfair Token to the public.
 60% will be offered in the Token Sale and 15% will be offered in the Pre-Sale.

-There will be a bonus for Pre-Sale contributors and also in the first of the Token Sale.
+There will be a bonus for Pre-Sale contributors and also in the first week of the Token Sale.

-The smart contract will only mint as much Token as needed.
+The smart contract will only mint as much token as needed.

 60% are reserved to the token sale contributors
 15% are reserved to the pre sale contributors